rotati/children-in-families-mobile/README.md

 NOTE: This Mobile Application needs to be used in conjuction with the [Children in Families Web Application](https://github.com/rotati/children-in-families-web)

+### Client Device Supported Versions

+From [Android Lollipop](https://www.android.com/history/#/lollipop) V 5.0 to the latest version of Android Its also possible to run the application in [latest Chrome Browser](https://www.google.com/chrome/browser/desktop/) for testing

 ### Installation Requirements

 To install this project on your local development environment you will need: